-The Florida East Coast Railway (FEC) is a 351-mile freight rail system located along the east coast of Florida.
+The Florida East Coast Railway ('FECR') is a 351-mile freight rail system located along the east coast of Florida.
 It is the exclusive rail provider to South Florida’s ports and connects with other railway systems to move freight throughout the country.
-Based in Jacksonville, Florida, FEC provides end-to-end intermodal solutions to customers that demand more cost-effective options without compromising service quality.
+Based in Jacksonville, Florida, FECR provides end-to-end carload and intermodal solutions to customers that demand more cost-effective options without compromising service quality.

 The Florida East Coast Railway's scheduled railroad service combines on-time performance with cost competitive rates.
-FEC’s drayage operation is provided through FEC Highway Services, which allows FEC to provide truck-like service in the local markets it serves.
+FECR’s drayage operation is provided through FEC Highway Services ('FECHS'), which allows FECR to provide truck-like service in the local markets it serves.

-Major capital projects include the reconnection of the railway to Port Miami which will link to a new on-dock rail facility and the development of an Intermodal Container Transfer Facility at Port Everglades (Fort Lauderdale).
-Both of these projects will provide the ports with direct access to the FEC rail network and its intermodal terminals.
+FECR completed construction of a new Intermodal Container Transfer Facility ('ICTF') near Port Everglades (Fort Lauderdale) in July 2014.
+Both of these projects provide the ports with direct access to the FECR network and its intermodal terminals.

 At a glance

 Florida East Coast Railway ('FECR') operates 351 miles of mainline track, and is the only railroad along Florida’s east coast.
 Combined with their interchange with two Class I railroads in Jacksonville, FEC provides a vital link between Florida and the nation’s rail network.

 FECR offers the most direct and efficient North/South option for transporting freight and has a competitive advantage due to the highly congested roadways in South Florida.

 FECR transports an attractive freight mix of both intermodal containers and trailers.
 Carload traffic ranges from crushed rock, to automobiles, to other food and industrial products.